Zomuro/YaomaStorytellersStandalone/README.md

 *“Another world, another horizon!”*

-**Jianghu Jin’s** travels have enlightened her on the marvels of many natural landscapes.
-At regular intervals, she will transform the map to display the majesty of the planet.
-She also understands the significance of home, and will largely keep indoor rooms intact as well as provide a boon to pawn construction and mining speed.

-**Jin** does not concern herself with altering events or tampering with chance, letting incidents occur randomly.
+**Jianghu Jin** knows the marvels of many natural landscapes.
+At regular intervals, she will transform the map to display the majesty of the planet, while respecting indoor rooms and any area in range of a stabilizer, either in the form of a buildable totem or a rare array.
+In addition, she will provide a boon to pawn construction and mining speed.
+She does not concern herself with tampering with chance otherwise.

 ## Additional Lore